daytonaio/daytona/README.md

 Following the steps this command adds SSH machines to your targets.

 __4. Choose Your Default IDE:__
 The default setting for Daytona is VS Code locally.
-If you prefer, you can switch to VS Code - Browser or any IDE from the JetBrains portfolio (Contributions welcome here!) using the command:
+If you prefer, you can switch to VS Code - Browser or any IDE from the JetBrains portfolio using the command:
 ```bash
 daytona ide
 ```